Larinax999/twitter-aungpao-snipe/README.md

 before use change AUTH_TOKEN_HERE and X_TOKEN_HERE with your twitter account and phone number

 !!
-NO RESELL OR DISCREDIT !!
+NO SELL OR DISCREDIT !!

 ## Installation
 ```sh